sgodfrey66/Polls_and_press/readme.md

 In Part 3, you'll create a progress report of your work in order to get feedback along the way.
 Describe your approach, initial results, and any setbacks or lessons learned so far.
 Your report should include updated visual and statistical analysis of your data.
 You’ll also meet with your local instructional team to get feedback on your results so far!

 - **Goal**: Discuss progress and setbacks, include visual and statistical analysis, review with instructor.
-[Submission link](https://goo.gl/forms/TqJ6ZrrAuJ5A3HWB3)
+[Submit your progress update on this form.](https://goo.gl/forms/TqJ6ZrrAuJ5A3HWB3)
 - **Due**: Monday, July 2

 ### **[Capstone, Part 4: Report Writeup + Technical Analysis](./part_04/)**